HackerN64/HackerSM64/src/crash_screen/README.md

 - Reset branch arrow distance when it won't overlap instead of wrapping only after the distance reaches the end of the screen.
 - Save register data types in the register buffer?
 - Detect which segments are currently loaded to prevent trying to disasm garbage data (eg. reading from menu segment during normal gameplay).
+- Print unknowns as binary should work on unimpl too.
 ### Memory view page
 - Press and hold to select multiple bytes?
 - Read 4 bytes as address for address select popup (requires multi-select?).